 “I look forward to five great years of twirling with the Cavalier Marching Band.
 It is an honor to represent the University and stand as a role model for all hard-working, intelligent twirlers.
 I have never experienced anything like seeing myself on Hoovision, or running out to the Cavalier Fanfare for thousands of my fellow Wahoos.”

-Breanna Dufour is a first year at the University.
+Breanna Dufour is a second year at the University.
 She is a 2013 graduate of Manchester High School in Chesterfield County Virginia where she was the class valedictorian.
 She has been twirling for seven years with the Richmond Royalettes under the direction of Diane Gunnels.
 Competing locally and nationally, the Royalettes have continently placed top five in team and Corp events.
 Bree, herself has won many individual twirling titles.
 For the duration of high school she twirled with the Manchester Marching Lancers as the feature twirler.
 Today she teaches with the Royalettes and choreographs for the Lancer Majorettes.

 Bree is enrolled in the Curry School of Education to study kinesiology.
 Her dream is to open her own physical therapy clinic with a focus on sports injuries.